mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 1. Put a copy of dyn21.f in MPP_R931

 2. Edit the copy of dyn21.f so that the make file can automatically insert the subroutines:
-    1. Open dyn21.f and add the line `C start of umat43` so that it appears just before `subroutine umat43` and `c END OF SUBROUTINE UMAT43` appears after the end statement.
+    1. Open dyn21.f and add the line `C start of umat43` so that it appears just before `subroutine umat43` and `c END OF UMAT43` appears after the end statement.
     2. If you are also compiling the extended Hill-type muscle (EHTM) model, download the EHTM_v_4.0.00.f (https://doi.org/10.18419/darus-1144)
         1. Place the EHTM_v_4.0.00.f in the WORK_R931 folder
         2. Rename the file to umat41.f
+        3. Open umat41.f and delete the lines that read `C start of umat41` (near line 4 and the beginning of the file), and `c END OF UMAT41` (near line 1842, near the end of the file).
-        3. Open dyn21.f and add the line `C start of umat41` so that it appears just before `subroutine umat41` and `c END OF SUBROUTINE UMAT41` appears after the end statement.
+        4. Open dyn21.f and add the line `C start of umat41` so that it appears just before `subroutine umat41` and `c END OF UMAT41` appears after the end statement for `subroutine umat41`.
-        4. For more information on the EHTM model please see:
+        5. For more information on the EHTM model please see:

         - Martynenko OV, Kempter F, Kleinbach C, Nölle LV, Lerge P, Schmitt S, Fehr J. Development and verification of a physiologically motivated internal controller for the open-source extended Hill-type muscle model in LS-DYNA.
 Biomechanics and Modeling in Mechanobiology.
 2023 Dec;22(6):2003-32. https://doi.org/10.1007/s10237-023-01748-9